iharpreet0809/Face-Detection-Using-Computer-Vision-CV/README.md

 # Face-Detection-Using-Computer-Vision-CV
-Face Detection Using Computer Vision (CV) through Realtime Face Detection and Face Detection on Image as well
+Face Detection Using Computer Vision (CV) through Realtime Face Detection and Face Detection on Image as well.
+- Using Photo
+- Using webcam Realtime

 # How to run the jupyter file
 - First of all you have to install the python in your system.